AndyB-WHG/sim-setup-world/README.md

 ### Project Goal

 The subject of racing car setups is both expansive and complex.
-Creating a setup which is both fast and easy to drive can be both time-consuming and immensely frastrating.
-For those new to car setups or sim-racing generally, the options can seem overwhelming, and the effects of each setting diffult to understand.
+Creating a setup which is both fast and easy to drive can be both time-consuming and frastrating.
+For those new to car setups or sim-racing generally, the options can seem overwhelming, and the effects of each setting difficult to understand.

 The main aim of the site is to give users a quick and efficient way to find pre-made, fast and easy-to-handle car setups for the game and car of their choice.
 Users can also submit their own setups for use by other racers.